Ghilt/Rabbit/README.md

     $>=@[.0={.=}{@:¤}!\@!\!\=!\!!@].1

 And here it is using Rabbit~'s function syntax and a single caret.
-These two programs are behaves exactly the same.
+These two programs behaves exactly the same.

     _=>={.=}{<:¤}>=<!<!>!>!<!<!^>;"<#.>##